A corollary to Finagle's Law which seems to have almost infinite applications in writing comedy:

-This law relies on the assumption that ignorance in and of itself isn't malicious, which often doesn't fly in a court of actual law.
-It also doesn't account for malicious actions taken to conceal ignorance, which is Truth in Television - the Blue Code of Silence.
+This law relies on the assumption that ignorance in and of itself isn't malicious, which often doesn't fly in a court of actual law (either way, it still led to disaster, so it still needs to be punished).
+It also doesn't account for malicious actions taken to conceal ignorance, which is Truth in Television — the Blue Code of Silence.

 In the war between Romanticism and Enlightenment, Hanlon's Razor is decidedly on the side of Enlightenment (if most bad things are the result of stupidity, incompetence, and ignorance, then one can make the future better through education and good design/idiot-proofing).
 Not to be confused with Occam's Razor, although the two can end up being invoked together; many Conspiracy Theories, for example, assume complicated scenarios based on malicious intent to explain things which the two Razors would prefer to attribute to simple events based on incompetence.
 See also No Delays For The Wicked.

 Note that the phenomenon of Trolling, in all its forms, specifically contradicts this law (though trolling by design does adhere to Grey's Law).

 Note: This does not mean that everyone who is wrong must be either stupid or evil.
 None of us bats a thousand, after all.

 Why Clovis ends up fearing that the Emperor will consider him to be disloyal if he finds out about C.C., despite Bartley's indication later on that they had no traitorous intentions against the crown.

 Lelouch and C.C. and their combined role in what happens with Euphemia around episode 22.
 Even if he's a mastermind, he was still dumb in this case, and she hadn't been as forthcoming about what she knew about her previous contractors and Lelouch's extremely recent headaches when attempting to use Geass.